instructor-ai/instructor/docs/blog/posts/chain-of-density.md

     return summary_chain
 ```

+1. We need to apply a `patch` function on the `OpenAI` client for us to get all
+    of the benefits that `Instructor` provides.
+With a simple `patch`, we can get
+    **automatic type coercion of our outputs and automatic retries for invalid outputs**
+    out of the box!

-1. We first generate an initial summary.
+2. We first generate an initial summary.
 Note here that we explictly ask for a summary that has
     80 words and is lengthy with overly verbose fillers in the system prompt

-2. We slightly modify the original system prompt used in the original paper to perform a rewrite of the summary.
+3. We slightly modify the original system prompt used in the original paper to perform a rewrite of the summary.
     Using `Instructor`, we also get validation of the generated output with our `field_validator`s that we defined above

 This summarization function yields a result which triples the number of entities while mantaining the same number of tokens.
 We can also see that stylistically, the summary is a lot more natural.